GMP - Good Manufacturing Practice

 Detection

-- Detection during filling process
+- Detection during the filling process

 Detection